Myth: Concealed carry doesn’t prevent crimes

 Myth: Concealed carry permit holders shoot police

-Fact: The Violence Police Center started listing instances of CCW holders shooting police.
+Fact: The Violence Policy Center started listing instances of CCW holders shooting police.
 10 From May 2007 through November 2009 (2.5 years) they recorded nine police deaths, three in one mass killing by a white supremacist using an AK-47 rifle.
 Of the nine, five had yet to be tried or convicted as of the date of their report.

 Myth: People with concealed weapons licenses will commit crimes

 |State 11||Licenses issued||Revoked licenses||% Revoked||Violent Crime Rate Change 12|

 |North Carolina||59,597 16||1,274||1.2%||-26.4%|

 Fact: The results for the first 30 states that passed “shall-issue” laws for concealed carry licenses are similar.

 Fact: In Texas, citizens with concealed carry licenses are 14 times less likely to commit a crime.
 They are also five times less likely to commit a violent crime.
 20

 Fact: People with concealed carry licenses are: 21

 - 5.7 times less likely to be arrested for violent offenses than the general public

 - 13.5 times less likely to be arrested for non-violent offenses than the general public

-Fact: Even gun control organizations agree it is a non-problem, as in Texas “because there haven’t been Wild West shootouts in the streets”.
+Fact: Even gun control organizations agree it is a non-problem.
+One said about Texas, “because there haven’t been Wild West shootouts in the streets”.
 22

 Fact: Of 14,000 CCW licensees in Oregon, only 4 (0.03%) were convicted of the criminal (not necessarily violent) use or possession of a firearm.